IBMDeveloperUK/AIX360-Introduction/README.md

 - You should now be in Watson Studio.
 - Create a new project by clicking on `Get Started` and `New Project`, or `Create Project`
 - Give your Project a name.
-- Select an Object Storage from the drop-down menu or create a new one for free.
+- If this your first time using Watson Studio select an Object Storage from the drop-down menu or create a new one for free.
 This is used to store the notebooks and data. **Do not forget to click refresh when returning to the Project page.**
 - click `Create`.
+- If you have used Watson Studio before you can skip the above step, as Object Storage is already created

 ### 2. Load and run a notebook